 You May Also Like

-If your company’s database is experiencing an increased workload, our solution brief, Learn how to set up your Amazon RDS database environment to meet increase scale and workloads, can provide insight into incorporating your current database architecture with Percona open source software, such as XtraDB Cluster, to optimize your data environment.
+If your company’s database is experiencing an increased workload, our solution brief on how to set up your Amazon RDS database environment to meet increase scale and workloads can provide insight into incorporating your current database architecture with Percona open source software, such as XtraDB Cluster, to optimize your data environment.

 The brief is ideal for companies who need to maintain uptime.
 PagerDuty, for example, came to Percona looking for better database performance and availability.
 Our experts optimized their environment by using Percona XtraDB Cluster to create a three-node cluster in Amazon EC2.
 For more information on our other open source solutions, download their case study.